meetoseh/backend/docs/redis/keys.md

   cause downstream errors that prevent the cache from being filled in, causing more errors, etc.

+- `journeys:feedback:total:{uid}` goes to a hash where the keys are `loved`/`liked`/`disliked`/`hated` and the values are numbers representing how many people have rated that journey with that value, with no attempts to remove duplicates.
+Expiration is set to 60m after it was last used or 10m after it was last updated (whichever is greater).
+If a rating comes in the corresponding redis entry is incremented if it exists, which means this value is accurate up to race conditions.
+This is primarily intended for the admin area.

+- `journeys:feedback:unique:{uid}` goes to a hash just like `journeys:feedback:total:{uid}`
+  except only the first feedback for a given journey by a given user is counted.

 - `interactive_prompts:external:cache_lock:{uid}` goes to the string '1' if the
   interactive prompt with the given uid is currently being filled in by one of the instances.
 This is used [here](../../interactive_prompts//lib/read_one_external.py)